EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Setup and methods

 \subsection{Modeling temporal consistency}

-So far, we predicted each RCM day independently, ignoring the temporal context.
+In the previous paragraph, we considered predicting each RCM day independently, ignoring the temporal context.
 However, our architecture can naturally be extended to generating temporally consistent samples.
 For time series generation, we aim to learn the distribution of the RCM data $Y_t$ for a given day $t$, given the GCM input $X_t$ on the same day and the RCM data $Y_{t-1}$ from the previous day.
-We restrict temporal dependence to one-day lags, similar to the Markov assumption in ML-based weather forecasting \cite{Lam2023LearningForecasting, Price2025ProbabilisticLearning}.
+We restrict temporal dependence to one-day lags.
+This follows the general approach in ML-based weather forecasting which typically models only low-order temporal dependence, e.g. with a two-step lag \cite{Lam2023LearningForecasting, Price2025ProbabilisticLearning}.
 More long-term memory effects are potentially still present in the GCM input.

-Conditioning on $Y_{t-1}$ directly is challenging because $Y_{t-1}$ is high-dimensional.
-Thus, we approximate the temporal dependency on the lower-dimensional scale.
-For this, we train a second \textit{temporal coarse model} to model $Z_t$ given $Z_{t-1}$ and $X_t$.
+We implement this autoregressive structure at each spatial resolution, following our stepwise modelling approach as above (Sec.~\ref{sec:setup:2step-marginal}).
+At the coarsest scale, the \textit{temporal coarse model} predicts $Z_t$ given $Z_{t-1}$ and $X_t$.
 This models autocorrelation on large spatial scales, e.g.~in pressure systems.
-During training, we use the average pooled version of the RCM data $Y_{t-1}$ as predictors for $Z_t$.
-During inference, we generate a time series with an ``autoregressive rollout'': Given a sample $\hat{Z}_{t-1}$ for time step $t-1$, we predict $\hat{Z}_t$ with the \textit{temporal coarse model} using $\hat{Z}_{t-1}$ and $X_t$.
-This is repeated iteratively for future time steps.
-For the initial time step $t=1$, we use one sample from the marginal \textit{coarse model}, only based on $X_1$.
+During training, we obtain $Z_{t-1}$ via average pooling the RCM data $Y_{t-1}$.
+This extends naturally to further resolution steps: For each intermediate resolution $Z^{(k)}$, we predict $Z_t^{(k)}$ from the previous timestep at the same resolution, $Z_{t-1}^{(k)}$, and the same timestep at a coarser resolution, $Z^{(k-1)}_t$ (see App.~\ref{sec:appendix:model-architecture} for details on how the conditioning is integrated in the model architecture).

-The resulting time series $\hat{Z}_t$ is then passed through the \textit{super-resolution model}, without temporal dependency, to obtain a time series for $Y_t$ (Fig.~\ref{fig:temporal}).
-This approximation neglects temporal correlations on a local scale.
-We check the effect of this approximation in App.~\ref{sec:appendix:temporal}, finding that the approximation does not degrade performance at all (e.g.~precipitation) or by at most 2 \% (e.g.~surface wind).
+At inference time, we generate time series with an ``autoregressive rollout'' iteratively for each step: At the coarsest level, starting from a sample $\hat{Z}_{t-1}$ for time step $t-1$, we predict $\hat{Z}_t$ with the \textit{temporal coarse model} using $\hat{Z}_{t-1}$ and GCM input $X_t$.
+This time series is then iteratively refined through the super-resolution steps, each predicting a higher spatial resolution, until a time series for $Y_t$ is generated, as shown in Fig.~\ref{fig:temporal}.

-Our approach to model temporally consistent time series approximates the distribution $p^\iota_{Y_t | X_t, Y_{t-1}}$ with a few conditional independence statements, see App.~\ref{sec:appendix:temporal} for details.
+We also tested approximating temporal consistency only on the coarse scale, i.e. using the \textit{temporal coarse model} and then applying the \textit{super-resolution model} independently on each day.
+We find that the results are very similar and this coarse approximation already models the temporal structure rather accurately in our setting.